fabnavarro/gasper/README.md

 ```

 It is also possible to plot a (planar) graph and plot signals defined on
-top of the graph.
+top of it.
 For example :

 ``` r
 f <- rnorm(nrow(`usroads-48`$xy))